200 MCQ on Education with answers.

 D. Abilities

-The arrangement of the elements of curriculum can be
+96. The arrangement of the elements of the curriculum can

 A. Design